Bitter cold wind chills proving deadly, hindering airlines, power grids, schools

 Classes were canceled Tuesday for students in Portland and other major cities including Chicago - home to the nation's fourth-largest public school district - Denver, Dallas, and Fort Worth, Texas.

 Air travelers experienced delays and cancellations.
-The flight tracking service FlightAware.com reported about 2,900 cancellations Monday within, into or out of the United States and some 1,200 as of 6:45 a.m.
+The flight tracking service FlightAware.com reported about 2,900 cancellations Monday within, into or out of the United States and more than 1,200 as of 7:15 a.m.
 Tuesday.

 Storms and frigid temperatures affected everything from air travel to NFL playoff games to Iowa's presidential caucuses, and caused of several deaths around the country.